 Our corporate philosophy of Go-Beyond is scripted with an attitude of positive restlessness, which encourages us at SPN to be brave, curious, insightful and visionary in everything we do and boldly challenge the status-quo.
 It takes leaders to Go-beyond at every step of the game because leaders just don’t prepare for the future, they create it.
 We aim to stay true to this philosophy, be it in the effort to produce and exhibit upscale, out of-the-box content, expand into new genres, escalate the digital game or become aggressive in sports.

-3. Recently Sony launched Sony BBC Earth and Sony Marathi are new channels for the group.
-How is it different from other channels that serve the same market?
+Recently Sony launched Sony BBC Earth and Sony Marathi.
+How are they different from other channels that serve the same market?

 SPN has a strong presence in India with a loyal audience base and strong market share.
 Consumer- insights indicate that viewers are aspiring to watch high quality programming with rich content that not only entertains but also provokes thought.
 Therefore, we came up with channels such as Sony BBC Earth and Sony Marathi to fill this need.
 As a testament to viewer confidence in our content offering, Sony BBC Earth became the No 1 channel in six metros, within one year of its launch.